Finding and using a tax practitioner

 If you want to have someone prepare or lodge your tax returns, notices or statements, or to provide you with tax advice, you should ensure they are registered with the Tax Practitioners Board.

-When using a registered tax or BAS agent, we recommend you discuss the following points with the agent to ensure you know what is expected of you and your agent:
+When using a registered tax agent, BAS agent or tax (financial) adviser, we recommend you discuss the following points with them to ensure you know what is expected of you and your tax practitioner:

-- when it needs to be done by
+- details of the work to be done and when it needs to be done by

-- how much the work will cost, or general information about the agent’s fee structure
+- how much the work will cost, or general information about the practitioner’s fee structure

 - where your refund will be sent (if applicable)

-- how long you should wait for your refund (if applicable).
+- how long you can expect to wait to receive your refund (if applicable).

-Many registered tax and BAS agents will ask you to sign a letter of engagement, which sets out your obligations and your agent’s obligations in relation to the work to be done by the agent.
+Many registered tax practitioners will ask you to sign a letter of engagement, which sets out both parties' obligations in relation to the work to be done by the practitioner.